D (programming language): History

 Walter Bright started working on a new language in 1999.
 D was first released in December 2001 and reached version 1.0 in January 2007.
 The first version of the language (D1) concentrated on the imperative, object oriented and metaprogramming paradigms, similar to C++.

-Some members of the D community dissatisfied with Phobos, D's official runtime and standard library, created an alternative runtime and standard library named Tango.
+Some members of the D community created an alternative runtime and standard library named Tango, as an alternative to Phobos, D's official runtime and standard library.
 The first public Tango announcement came within days of D 1.0's release.
 Tango adopted a different programming style, embracing OOP and high modularity.
 Being a community-led project, Tango was more open to contributions, which allowed it to progress faster than the official standard library.
 At that time, Tango and Phobos were incompatible due to different runtime support APIs (the garbage collector, threading support, etc.).
 This made it impossible to use both libraries in the same project.
-The existence of two libraries, both widely in use, has led to significant dispute due to some packages using Phobos and others using Tango.
+The existence of two widely used libraries meant that some packages used Phobos and others used Tango, creating an incompatibility across different projects.

 In June 2007, the first version of D2 was released.
 The beginning of D2's development signaled D1's stabilization.
 The first version of the language has been placed in maintenance, only receiving corrections and implementation bugfixes.
-D2 introduced breaking changes to the language, beginning with its first experimental const system.
+D2 introduced breaking changes to the language, beginning with its first const system.
 D2 later added numerous other language features, such as closures, purity, and support for the functional and concurrent programming paradigms.
 D2 also solved standard library problems by separating the runtime from the standard library.
 The completion of a D2 Tango port was announced in February 2012.

 The release of Andrei Alexandrescu's book The D Programming Language on 12 June 2010, marked the stabilization of D2, which today is commonly referred to as just "D".

 In January 2011, D development moved from a bugtracker / patch-submission basis to GitHub.
 This has led to a significant increase in contributions to the compiler, runtime and standard library.

 In December 2011, Andrei Alexandrescu announced that D1, the first version of the language, would be discontinued on 31 December 2012.
 The final D1 release, D v1.076, was on 31 December 2012.

 Code for the official D compiler, the Digital Mars D compiler by Walter Bright, was originally released under a custom license, qualifying as source available but not conforming to the Open Source Definition.
 In 2014, the compiler front-end was re-licensed as open source under the Boost Software License.
 This re-licensed code excluded the back-end, which had been partially developed at Symantec.
 On 7 April 2017, the whole compiler was made available under the Boost license after Symantec gave permission to re-license the back-end, too.
 On 21 June 2017, the D Language was accepted for inclusion in GCC.